onion2k/blog/src/pages/react/react4.md

 If you want to write a blog then you need a way of building pages, rendering content, and publishing everything to the web.
 There are *a lot* of different blogging platforms from fully hosted Software As A Service applications to incredibly simple shell scripts that take content and turn it in to HTML pages.

 There are a couple of ways to do this.
 The old-school way is to load content in to a database and render each page when a user requests it.
-There are a stack of advantages to this method - it's easy to guard pagesand only show them to certain users (think admin seeing previews of pages), it's straightforward to integrate dynamic page content, and it's much simpler to host because it's PHP and PHP's great at working everywhere.
+There are a stack of advantages to this method - it's easy to guard pages and only show them to certain users (think admin seeing previews of pages), it's straightforward to integrate dynamic page content, and it's much simpler to host because it's PHP and PHP's great at working everywhere.

 The defacto blogging platform is [Wordpress](https://wordpress.com/).
 In many respects Wordpress is **awesome**.
 It's simple to use, not too hard to set up, and it scales pretty well.
 A default Wordpress site isn't going to survive being hugged to death by HN or hitting the Producthunt front page, but with a little tweaking (read 'installing a plugin') it'll scale up to cope with just about anything.